LuisGraphyFVX/LuisGraphyFVX/README.md

 <h2 align="center">Hi, I'm LuisGraphyFVX 👽</h2>

-<h4 align="center">I am a normal person who at the age of 10 was interested in being a developer, I like video games :gamepad: and trying new things.</h4>
+<h4 align="center">I am a normal person who at the age of 10 was interested in being a developer, I like video games :Gamepad: and trying new things.</h4>

 <br>